NYUAD-CRC/crc-docs/source/hpc/jobs/parallel_job_array.rst

     ...
     ./process-one-result file.50000

-For these cases Jubail has the "parallel job array" system– an NYU Abu Dhabi in-house tool – designed to make running large number of jobs even simpler.
+For these cases our HPC cluster has the "parallel job array" system– an NYU Abu Dhabi in-house tool – designed to make running large number of jobs even simpler.

 To submit a parallel job array you need to prepare a file (eg: ``list_of_commands.txt`` ) ,where each line represents a single job to execute.
 You can have multiple Linux commands on a line as: